araluce/calendlyr/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-When adding methods, add to the list of DEFINITIONS in lib/calendly.rb.
+When adding resources, add to the list of resources in lib/calendly.rb.
 Additionally, write a spec and add it to the list in the README.

 ## Thanks